 - Between 2016 and 2017, CDFW migrated all depredation permits to an electronic system.

 - Prior to 2018, the word “taken” is equivalent to “killed”.
-Starting in 2019, depredation permits which only authorize non-lethal methods under the new CDFW mountain lion depredation policy will be indicated separately in the table.
+Since 2019, depredation permits which only authorize non-lethal methods under the new CDFW mountain lion depredation policy will be indicated separately in the table.